 - PhD, Planning, Policy and Design, University of California, Irvine

-- MA and BA, World Arts and Cultures and Urban Planning, University of California, Los Angeles
+- BA, World Arts and Culture, University of California, Los Angeles

 Contact